-- •• Encouraging your child to use the library for reading material and for research. - Helping your child to use the internet for research and revision purposes. - •• Encouraging your child to write full detailed responses, particularly with evaluation answers and level assessments. - •• Testing your child on the spelling, punctuation, grammar and meaning of key words words e.g. Anti-Semitism, Holocaust, Civil Rights, Discrimination. - •• Ensuring that set homework is completed on time and revision is carried out for set tests/examinations - •• Ensuring there are no pieces of unfinished work in your child's book. - Helping your child to read any written material they find difficult - •• Encouraging your child to undertake novel reading on certain topics to enhance literacy skills for example Anne Frank, Martin Luther King. - •• Discussing work that is being done and offering ideas and suggestions e.g. 'Never Again' Holocaust Day 27th January in Britain, a warning in History; Civil Rights. - Encouraging discussion of other beliefs and a tolerance of a different world religion.
+- Encouraging your child to use the library for reading material and for research. - Helping your child to use the internet for research and revision purposes. - •• Encouraging your child to write full detailed responses, particularly with evaluation answers and level assessments. - •• Testing your child on the spelling, punctuation, grammar and meaning of key words words e.g. Anti-Semitism, Holocaust, Civil Rights, Discrimination. - •• Ensuring that set homework is completed on time and revision is carried out for set tests/examinations - •• Ensuring there are no pieces of unfinished work in your child's book. - Helping your child to read any written material they find difficult - •• Encouraging your child to undertake novel reading on certain topics to enhance literacy skills for example Anne Frank, Martin Luther King. - •• Discussing work that is being done and offering ideas and suggestions e.g. 'Never Again' Holocaust Day 27th January in Britain, a warning in History; Civil Rights. - Encouraging discussion of other beliefs and a tolerance of a different world religion. - •• Being supportive, encouraging self-belief and helping them to seize the opportunity to secure future success.